Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

+In parallel, \citet{lee2023convergence} derived weaker polynomial convergence bounds using a $\chi^2$-based analysis and a method to convert $L^\infty$-accurate score estimates into $L^2$-accurate estimates.
+Most recently, \citet{li2023towards} demonstrated bounds for several deterministic and non-deterministic discrete-time sampling methods using elementary techniques, assuming control of the approximate score and its derivative.
+We summarise the results of \citet{chen2023improved, chen2023sampling} and compare them to ours in Table \ref{tab:previouswork}.

+In addition, several works have studied the convergence properties of deterministic or approximately deterministic sampling schemes based on diffusion models \citep{chen2023probability, chen2023restoration, albergo2023building, albergo2023stochastic, benton2023error, li2023towards}.
 Other work has focused on the problem of score estimation.
-In particular, \cite{oko2023diffusion} bound the error when approximating the score with a neural network and show that diffusion models are approximately minimax optimal for a certain class of target distributions, while \cite{chen2023score} study the sample complexity and convergence properties of diffusion models when the data lies on a linear submanifold.
+In particular, \citet{oko2023diffusion} bound the error when approximating the score with a neural network and show that diffusion models are approximately minimax optimal for a certain class of target distributions, while \citet{chen2023score} study the sample complexity and convergence properties of diffusion models when the data lies on a linear submanifold.

-\paragraph{Stochastic localization} Stochastic localization was developed by Ronen Eldan to study isoperimetric inequalities \cite{eldan2013thin}, particularly the Kannan--Lov{\'{a}}sz--Simonovits (KLS) conjecture \cite{kannan1995isoperimetric} and the thin shell conjecture \cite{anttila2003central, bobkov2003central}.
-It was based on the original localization methodologies of Lov{\'{a}}sz, Simonovits and Kannan \cite{lovasz1993random, kannan1995isoperimetric} used to study high-dimensional and isoperimetric inequalities.
-Subsequently, stochastic localization has been used to make significant progress towards the KLS conjecture \cite{lee2017eldan, chen2021almost}, as well as to prove measure decomposition results \cite{eldan2020taming, alaoui2022information} and for studying mixing times of Markov Chains \cite{chen2022localization}.
-Recently, several works have developed algorithmic sampling techniques based on stochastic localization \cite{alaoui2022sampling, montanari2023posterior}.
-Notably, it has been shown that these sampling approaches are equivalent in the Gaussian setting to diffusion models \cite{montanari2023sampling}.
+\paragraph{Stochastic localization} Stochastic localization was developed by Ronen Eldan to study isoperimetric inequalities \citep{eldan2013thin} such as the Kannan--Lov{\'{a}}sz--Simonovits (KLS) conjecture \citep{kannan1995isoperimetric} and the thin shell conjecture \citep{anttila2003central, bobkov2003central}.
+It was based on the original localization methodologies of Lov{\'{a}}sz, Simonovits and Kannan \citep{lovasz1993random, kannan1995isoperimetric} used to study high-dimensional and isoperimetric inequalities.
+Subsequently, stochastic localization has been used to make significant progress towards the KLS conjecture \citep{lee2017eldan, chen2021almost}, as well as to prove measure decomposition results \citep{eldan2020taming, alaoui2022information} and for studying mixing times of Markov Chains \citep{chen2022localization}.
+Recently, several works developed algorithmic sampling techniques based on stochastic localization \citep{alaoui2022sampling, montanari2023posterior}, and \citet{montanari2023sampling} has shown that these sampling approaches are equivalent in the Gaussian setting to diffusion models.

+\paragraph{Concurrent work:} After the first version of our work was made publicly available, an independent work appeared by \cite{conforti2023score} who derive similar bounds.
+In contrast to our work, they take a stochastic control perspective and work under a finite Fisher information smoothness condition.
+This condition can be removed with early stopping, giving bounds that are linear in data dimension up to logarithmic factors, similar to our own.